 Embrace a Healthy Diet Program.

 Nutrition is 80% of the battle.
 Finding a healthy diet program that not only helps you in the short-term with your initial weight loss but also helps provide you with the tools for successful long-term weight loss maintenance is essential.
-Why deprive yourself for months on some extremist diet only to regain your weight, if not more, a couple months later.
+Why deprive yourself for months on some extremist diet only to regain your weight, if not more, a couple of months later.
 You need a diet that teaches you how and when to combine all the food groups for a nutritionally balanced diet that still helps you shed those unwanted pounds; and, in a lot of cases, also those medications for diseases like diabetes and hypertension.